 Details on the 2017 United States Exchange

-The City of Mission Hills, Kansas (part of metropolitan Kansas City) and with City Administrator (our chief executive equivalent), Courtney Christensen.
+One US exchange is at the City of Mission Hills, Kansas (part of metropolitan Kansas City) and with City Administrator (our chief executive equivalent), Courtney Christensen.
 The City of Mission Hills has completely outsourced all its work and Courtney has twelve senior staff who oversee all the contracts and manage all the work of the city.
 The population is 3,600 (Metro population: 2.34 million) and gross expenditure is $US8 million p.a.

 Sue Davidson, Chief Operating Officer at New Plymouth District Council was the recipient of an Overseas Manager Exchange to British Columbia Exchange and had this to say about her experience:

 My overseas management exchange took place over two weeks in June 2016 on Vancouver Island, British Columbia, Canada.
 This opportunity enabled me to understand what another countries imperatives for local government were and to visit a number of local authorities to understand their current issues and see how they delivered their services.
 All the local authorities I visited were helpful and keen to point out their successes and challenges which in turn challenged my thinking and gave me new ideas to bring home.
 I also found that many of the local government professionals I met, were interested in how we functioned in NZ and could share many of our practices with them .
-The conference along with the preceeding workshops itself highlighted a number of best practices and provided insights to what worked for many organisations.
+The conference along with the preceding workshops itself highlighted a number of best practices and provided insights to what worked for many organisations.
 Obviously there were many similarities in our drivers being the passion to do the best for our communities and in the challenges we were facing such as moving forward with digital strategies, citizen participation in decision making and councils working together through sharing services.
 I valued this exchange because of the learning experience, the collaboration and the many lifelong friendships and networks I have established.

 You can read Sue's blog of her experiences here.